 Died: 1725, aged 52.

 Peter the Great was a strong ruler who propelled Russia into the modern era.
+He was a visionary and a reformer.

-Through his military conquests, Peter turned Russia into an empire.
+And through his military conquests, Peter turned Russia into an empire.

 5. Queen Marie Antoinette’s death mask